rkhal101/rkhal101.github.io/teaching.md

 - Understand how to create and manage databases using SQL.
 - Design a web application that uses a database in a team project.

 This course does not have a public website.
-A github link to the material I teach in this course will be provided at a later time.
+A github link to the material I teach in this course can be found [here](https://github.com/rkhal101/CSI2132-Databases-I).

 **Fall 2017**: